-In this instructables i'm making a rustic modern bookshelf.
+In this instructable, I'm making a rustic modern bookshelf.
 There is just something satisfying about creating your own piece of furniture.
 I‘m excited to show you the steps I took to create this bookshelf; this can also be used for storage.
 This bookshelf is designed to be broken down for easy transport.
 The nice two-tone finish quickly draws attention to the eye with lots of storage.
-This can be used for all sorts of application, maybe you want to show off your art, valuables, maybe your camera gear etc.
+This can be used for all sorts of applications.
+Maybe you want to show off your art, valuables, your camera gear etc.

 For more info on this build (free plans, material list and tools used click here)

 Stay up to date with my next project.

 You can find a complete material list above.
 When making the shelves, one thing to keep in mind the dimensions may vary.
 I took the width of the smallest shelf then ripped the other shelves to match.
 You can use a table saw or a circular saw with an edge guide to rip the shelves.
 I only used four shelves but you can use more.
 This design is fairly easy to modify.

 Cut all the 2 x 2 to be the same length.
 Then cut the bottom and top part to complete the frame.
 As a way to keep the design clean, I used dowels.
 I have mixed feelings about them, mainly because there is no room for error.
 For me, I find that a dowel center works great, especially where you cannot get a dowel jig to work.
 After drilling the holes glue up the parts, then add wood glue and clamps.

 To create the cross support I temporary laid out the shelf as it would be completed.
 I took a 2 x 2 lumber and placed it diagonally across the back.
 With this piece of lumber in place, I then marked it where it intersected the two frames.
 Then cut it at that mark.
 Next, I used this piece of cross support to mark the other one.

 Make the cross with both parts cut to size.
 Set them in place as if there were installed, placing one on top of the other.
 Now, mark both parts, then label them.
 I used a top and a bottom label.